mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 ## 2023

-### February 23th, 2023
+### February 23rd, 2023

 #### Improvements

-* On search page, there is no default search filter anymore as well as filters are persistent per search session.
+* On the [Search](/data-hub/data-hub-catalog/search/) page, there are no default search filters anymore and filters are persistent per search session.

 ### February 16th, 2023